LiangliangNan/PolyFit/ReadMe.md

 ---

 ### Citation
-If you use the code/program (or part) of PolyFit in a scientific work, please cite our paper:
+If you use the code/program (or part) of PolyFit in scientific work, please cite our paper:

 ```bibtex
 @inproceedings{nan2017polyfit,